cryptsweeper/cryptsweeper/docs/home.md

   </tr>
 </table>

 _* Until destroyed._

-_𐠒 The Sphere drone will act in combat on the Sweeper’s turn.
+_+ The Sphere drone will act in combat on the Sweeper’s turn.
 It cannot attack and will only follow the simple commands listed.
 It can help you attack by distracting foes._

 **Tech:** The name of the item.
 Players can dictate what their items look like or what exactly they are.